MicrosoftDocs/powerapps-docs/powerapps-docs/user/direct-email.md

 1. In the site map for the model-driven app, select an entity to which you want to send email.
 For example, **Contacts**.

-2. In the list of records, select the contacts you want to send an email to.
+2. In the list of rows, select the contacts you want to send an email to.

 3. On the command bar, select **Send Direct Email**.